POTS and ADHD: Shared Symptoms, Differences & More

 ADHD as a neurodevelopmental condition

-POTS as an autonomic nervous system dysfunction
+POTS as an autonomic nervous system condition

 ADHD shapes how the brain regulates attention and behavior, while POTS disrupts how the body regulates circulation.
 Understanding both side by side helps explain why symptoms can overlap but require different approaches.